 Using WSO2 Identity Cloud, you can create a custom application and configure it to facilitate Single Sign-On (SSO) using SAML.
 This custom application is a representation of your web application and can be integrated with WSO2 Identity Cloud to provide SSO for users of this application.

-To demonstrate SSO of a SAML-based custom application, first you need to obtain and configure a web application.
-Next you must configure a custom application with agent-type SAML to represent this web application.
+To demonstrate SSO of a SAML-based custom application, first, you need to obtain and configure a web application.
+Next, you must configure a custom application with standards-type SAML to represent this web application.
 Users of the web application can access it using Single Sign-on via the Identity Cloud.
 This tutorial uses Travelocity as the sample web application to demonstrate how SSO works.

 See the following topics for instructions on how to configure the sample web application with WSO2 Identity Cloud.

 To know how to add a custom application, see here.

 To deploy and configure the travelocity web application, follow the steps below.

 Download the travelocity.com.war file.
 Before you deploy the application, you may need to download metadata.xml and edit the travelocity.properties file.Expand to see how to download IdP metadata configuration xml

 Expand to see how to edit the travelocity.properties file

 - Log in to WSO2 Identity Cloud.

 Click the menu icon on the top, left corner of the screen and click Applications: